Timeline of Star Trek

 This article discusses the fictional timeline of the Star Trek franchise.
-The franchise is primarily set in the future, ranging from the mid-22nd century (Star Trek: Enterprise) to the late 24th century (Star Trek: Picard), with the third season of Star Trek: Discovery jumping forward to the 32nd century.
-However the franchise has also outlined a fictional future history of Earth prior to this, and, primarily through time travel plots, explored both past and further-future settings.
+The franchise is primarily set in the future, ranging from the mid-22nd century (Star Trek: Enterprise) to the early 25th century (Star Trek: Picard), with the third season of Star Trek: Discovery jumping forward to the 32nd century; this is also the setting of Star Trek: Starfleet Academy.
+The franchise has also outlined a fictional future history of Earth prior to this, and, primarily through time travel plots, explored both past and further-future settings.

 The chronology is complicated by the presence of divergent timelines within the franchise's narrative, as well as internal contradictions and retcons.
 The original series generally avoided assigning real-world dates to its futuristic setting, instead using the stardate system.
 Series from Star Trek: The Next Generation onwards defined their temporal settings in conventional form.

 Series, books, and film settings

 This table shows each TV series and movie, its year of release or broadcast, the year it was set in according to the prevailing Okuda chronology (see below), and the stardate range for that year.
 The designation Enterprise-based series are the series that featured the various incarnations of the starship USS Enterprise.
 In universe timeline chronological order Star Trek: Enterprise (ENT), Star Trek: The Original Series (TOS), Star Trek: The Animated Series (TAS), Star Trek: The Next Generation (TNG), and all 13 of the Star Trek feature films, including the three newest J. J. Abrams "reboot" films, or "Kelvin Timeline" based on the original series.